-Wakefield-born Matt Abbott is a rising star on the UK’s spoken word scene and is rapidly establishing himself as one of the nation’s leading political poets.
-He is also a social and political activist.
+Wakefield-born Matt Abbott is newly established on the UK’s spoken word scene and is rapidly becoming one of the nation’s leading political poets.
+He’s also a social and political activist.

 “Matt Abbott is the voice of the UK in uprising.
 He raises his pen in defence of both global refugees of war and of domestic class conflict, and uses it to create links between seemingly disparate communities, writing over borders and straight into the margins of the page.
 Powerful, empathetic and necessary.”
 Joelle Taylor

-His ‘Two Little Ducks’ show embarked on a 22-date UK theatre tour in the autumn, and was accompanied by his début collection on VERVE poetry press as well as a studio album on Nymphs & Thugs.
+This led to a 22-date UK theatre tour in autumn 2018, and was accompanied by his début collection of the same name on VERVE poetry press and a studio album on Nymphs & Thugs.

 Matt is an ambassador for Eureka!
 The National Children’s Museum and Trinity Homeless Projects.
 In 2016 and 2019, he starred in national TV ad campaigns for Nationwide Building Society.

 Following a six-year hiatus, Skint & Demoralised returned in 2019.
 Matt was then commissioned to write the poem for Leeds United’s centenary kit launch, and in July he published his début collection for children ‘A Hurricane in my Head‘ on Bloomsbury.

 He was also featured alongside Toria Garbutt and three other poets in a Guardian article on “the rise of the new poets” in February 2019.